lienmly/chrome-extension-privacy/pdf-dark-mode-privacy/index.md

 This privacy policy may be updated occasionally.
 We will notify users of any material changes by updating the "Last updated" date.

 ## Contact
-If you have questions about this privacy policy or the extension, please contact us at [Your Email].
+If you have questions about this privacy policy or the extension, please contact us at hxchrm@gmail.com.